osawa-naotaka/unisearch/example/react-next/README.md

 Then, the search results are fetched by 'const results = await search(index, search_keyword)'.

 Results are sorted by score, and you can use SearchResult type to render search results.
-In this example, results[x].key.title and results[x].key.slug are used to link to the post page.
+In this example, results[x].key["data.title"] and results[x].key.slug are used to link to the post page.
 These information is indexed because key_fields is specified when creating index.
 In addition, results[x].refs[0].wordaround is used to show the mached part of the text content.